devxoul/Umbrella/README.md

 * **Using [CocoaPods](https://cocoapods.org)**:

     ```ruby
-    pod 'EventAnalytics'
+    pod 'Umbrella'
     ```

 * **Using [Carthage](https://github.com/Carthage/Carthage)**:

     ```
-    github "devxoul/EventAnalytics"
+    github "devxoul/Umbrella"
     ```

 ## License

-EventAnalytics is under MIT license.
+Umbrella is under MIT license.
 See the [LICENSE](LICENSE) file for more info.